Offensive-Penetration-Security/T-Ops/README.md

 # TL;DR
 1. Meet the [system requirements](#requirements).
-The T-Pot installation needs at least 8 GB RAM and 128 GB free disk space as well as a working (outgoing non-filtered) internet connection.
+The T-Ops installation needs at least 8 GB RAM and 128 GB free disk space as well as a working (outgoing non-filtered) internet connection.
-2. Download the T-Pot ISO from [GitHub](https://github.com/dtag-dev-sec/tpotce/releases) or [create it yourself](#createiso).
+2. Download the T-Ops ISO from [GitHub](https://github.com/telekom-security/tpotce/releases) or [create it yourself](#createiso).
 3. Install the system in a [VM](#vm) or on [physical hardware](#hw) with [internet access](#placement).
 4. Enjoy your favorite beverage - [watch](https://sicherheitstacho.eu) and [analyze](#kibana).